itsolver/msp-marketing-site/src/_skus/installation-device.md

 category: 'On-Demand Support'
 category_description: 'Technical support at on-demand rates.'
 features:
-  - feature: 'Install a new printer, scanner or the latest software.'
+  - feature: 'Install a new printer, scanner, device or the latest software.
+Excludes customizing the hardware or software.'
 price: '99'
 unit: 'device'
 australia_only: 'Yes'